fazzy12/alx-higher_level_programming/README.md

 ## introduction
 Welcome to the Higher-level Programming repository!
 This repository contains a collection of programs and projects completed during the higher-level programming track at Holberton School.
 Throughout these projects, I've gained proficiency in Python, MySQL, and JavaScript.
 Additionally, I continued to reinforce and expand my skills in C and shell scripting.
-Below is a list of the specific projects contained in this repository:
+Below is a list of the specific projects contained in this repository.